robertely/gwatch/README.md

 # gwatch
-graphing watch

-_gwatch_ expects numerical output from a command and graphs the output over time.

-Attempts to mimic the cli behavior of procps-ng watch but
+Attempts to mimic the cli behavior of procps-ng `$ watch` but output is graphed (technically plotted) instead of printed.
+`gwatch` will graph the first number it is able to find and discard every thing else.

 ```
+graphing watch: expects numerical values, graphs the first one it sees.

 Usage: gwatch [-behtvx] [-n value] [parameters ...]
  -b, --beep      beep if command has a non-zero exit
  -e, --errexit   exit if command has a non-zero exit